 The Florida Fish and Wildlife "Glitch" Bill continues to be a work in progress regarding the rowing issue in the ICW.
-The Senate bill was heard on Senate Special Order this week and passed with a late filed amendment.
+The Senate bill was heard on Senate Special Order and passed with a late filed amendment.
 The bill is Engrossed and is now in Messages to the House.
 Unfortunately, we are not completely satisfied with the amendment and still have safety concerns.
 FWC does not seem to have the same safety concerns as MIAF and other stakeholders.
 FWC does not want to be told how to police and MIAF continues to be concerned about potential accidents.
-MIAF and other stakeholders are continuing to work on this issue with the House and have reached out to the United States Coast Guard.
+MIAF and other stakeholders have reached out to the United States Coast Guard regarding the safety issue.
 The House bill has been heard in its first committee of reference and does not contain the rowing language.
-The bill is scheduled to be heard in its second committee of reference on February 14th in the House Agriculture and Natural Resources Appropriations Subcommittee.
-As of the writing of this report, an amendment has not posted for the hearing.
-We will continue to watch for any amendments to this bill.
+The bill was heard in its second committee of reference on February 14th in the House Agriculture and Natural Resources Appropriations Subcommittee.
+The bill passed 12-0 without any amendments.
+The bill was heard in the House State Affairs Committee and passed with a vote of 22-0.
+There were two amendments added to the bill.
+One amendment contained the rowing language MIAF did not think was strong enough and one amendment regarding gopher tortoise.
+The bill is now ready for the House floor.
+We anticipate this bill to pass this Session.

-The Boating Safety Bills filed by Senator Garcia and Representative Botana continue to be something to watch almost every week.
+The Boating Safety Bills filed by Senator Garcia and Representative Botana continue to move through the process.
 Senate Bill 606 relating to Boating Safety by Senator was on the agenda in the Senate Appropriations Committee February 9th at 9:00 am and ran into some questions from Senators relating to the substance of the bill.
 The bill was temporarily passed.
-A proposed committee substitute was filed on January 28th to SB 606 and is still filed.
+The bill is now on the Senate Appropriations agenda on February 21st.
+A proposed committee substitute was filed on January 28th to SB 606 and is still filed and a lengthy amendment was filed to the Proposed Committee Substitute on February 18th.
+The bill passed the Senate Appropriations Committee a Committee Substitute for Committee Substitute for Committee Substitute.
+The bill is scheduled to be heard on the Senate floor March 1st.
 The House companion, House Bill 493 was heard in the Senate Environment, Agriculture and Flooding Subcommittee.
 A proposed substitute was offered and adopted in committee.
-The bill has two more committees of reference and is scheduled to be heard in its second committee of reference on February 14th.
+The bill has two more committees of reference and passed its second committee of reference on February 14th with a 13-0 vote.
+The bill is now a Committee Substitute for Committee Substitute.
 A committee reference was removed as the bill originally had four committees of reference.
-No amendments are filed as of the writing of this report for the House Agriculture and Natural Resources Appropriations Subcommittee on the 14th.
-We will keep you posted as this bill does have a chance to pass with the time left during the sixty day Legislative Session if issues can be worked out in Senate Appropriations.
+The bill passed the House State Affairs Committee as a Committee Substitute for Committee Substitute for Committee Substitute.
+The bill is now ready for the House Special Order Calendar.
+This bill is positioned to pass.

 Senate Bill 840, relating to Riparian Rights passed the Senate floor 39-0.
 An amendment was also offered on the floor and adopted to the bill.
 The bill is now in Messages to the House of Representatives.
 HB 841 was heard in its second committee of reference, House Environment, Agriculture and Flooding Subcommittee and passed as a Committee Substitute.
-The bill has one more committee stop in the House of Representatives.
+The House bill passed its last committee of reference, House Judiciary Committee on February 21st with a vote 18-0.
+The bill is now ready for the House Special Order Calendar.
+This bill is positioned to pass.